 The judging panel is not less incredible.
 Here are some of the names: Gaynor Fairweather MBE, Maurizio Vescovo, Karina Smirnoff, or Sergey Ryupin.

 Hurry-up!
 The online registration closes 14th of January!
 Register here.

 2. British Open Championship (a.k.a.
 Blackpool Dance Festival)

 Blackpool Dance Festival is, without any doubt, one of the most famous dancesport competitions.
 It has a huge history behind it, being one of the oldest competitions – the first edition took place in 1920 during Easter week.

 Besides the live, classy music that the Empress Orchestra prepares for the competitors every year, the crowd is always fabulous.
-The spectators are putting on their best clothes and are expecting to see great performances on the stunning Winter Gardens floor.
+Undoubtely, the spectators are putting on their best clothes and are expecting to see great performances on the stunning Winter Gardens floor.